marvinkreis/guut/templates/debug_prompt.md

 The mutant returned an empty list, while the correct code returned the expected prime numbers.
 This goes against my earlier prediction, as I predicted that the mutant would output more numbers.

-In addition, the debugger output doesn't contain any prints from the mutant ("mutant: n={n}, primes={primes}"), while the correct debugger output contains prints from the breakpoint (e.g. "correct code: n=2, primes=[]").
+In addition, the debugger output doesn't contain any prints from the mutant ("mutant: n={n}, primes={primes}"), while the correct debugger output contains prints from the breakpoint (e.g., "correct code: n=2, primes=[]").
 This confirms that the breakpoint on line 16 works, and shows us that the mutant did not execute line 16.

 In conclusion, I learned:
   - The mutant returned an empty list `[]` instead of the expected prime numbers `[2, 3, 5]`